Meta-learning Optimizers for Communication-Efficient Learning: Limitations

 \section{Limitations}

 Despite our method's strong performance in a variety of settings, it still has some limitations.
-First, in some cases meta-generalization is limited (Figure~\ref{fig:meta-gen1}, plot (d)).
-This problem is generally observed in previous learn-to-optimize literature and some recent methods (e.g. STAR~\cite{harrison2022closer}) can complement our method to further improve meta-generalization.
-Secondly, learned optimizers have some inherent computational overhead, however, we leverage a very cheap MLP from~\cite{metz2022practical}, so the overhead is not expected to be high.
+In some cases meta-generalization is limited (\cref{fig:meta-gen1-d}).
+This problem is generally observed in previous L2O literature and some recent methods (e.g. STAR~\citep{harrison2022closer}, \citet{therien2024mu}) can complement our method to further improve meta-generalization.

+This work is a first step towards the use of L2O for communication-efficient learning and our focus in this work is on learning the global step of local learning schemes.
+We believe that that combining these methods with other communication-efficient techniques such as gradient sparsification~(\cref{sparsification}) may prove effective and have results going in this direction, but we leave a more detailed study of this to future work.

 Finally, our method does not have local learnable components and relies on vanilla SGD steps performed locally.
 This was a design choice to allow for a more simple and scalable investigation.
 We leave room in future research to address these limitations.